Radon Testing Calgary

 How to Test for Radon

 You can test your home for radon using a do-it-yourself test kit or by hiring a professional.
 Short-term kits measure radon levels for 2–90 days, providing quick results.
-Long-term kits measure levels for over 90 days, giving a more accurate year-round average.
+Long-term kits measure levels for 91 days or more, giving an accurate year-round average.
 Both types are available through hardware stores or online retailers.
 Some state and local health departments offer free or discounted kits.
 To find a qualified radon tester or to obtain a test kit, contact your state radon office.

 Interpreting Test Results